Insurance Plans, Savings Available to You, and Comparison Tips

 Providers and Plan Choices

-As a Western North Carolina resident, Blue Cross Blue Shield of NC offers six possible plan choices for your affordable care act insurance.
+As a Western North Carolina resident, Blue Cross Blue Shield of NC offers many possible plan choices for your affordable care act insurance.
 If you qualify for additional cost sharing reductions, be sure to review the Silver plan choices for added savings.
 Your local navigator can help you understand the differences and how each matches with your personal needs.

 You may be eligible for financial help to pay for your healthcare insurance purchased through the federal marketplace.
 There are two types of assistance – Advance Premium Tax Credits and Cost Sharing Reductions.
 Make an appointment with your local navigator to find out what your net cost for insurance will be after these are applied.